 Encouraging teamwork and responsibility forms an essential part of our curriculum and we enable children to take on key roles, becoming involved in the community through the celebration of Catholic festivals and traditions, by learning new skills, by becoming leaders and peer tutors and enabling them to take an active part in a plethora of events throughout the year.

-We are proud of the oustanding ethos present at Salvatorian College.
-It is an ethos developed from our foundation as a Catholic school by the Society of the Divine Saviour (Salvatorians).
-Today we build on our strong foundations, holding a confident belief in the relevance and value of an education set within the context of Gospel values to contemporary society.
+We are proud of the oustanding ethos that pervades Salvatorian College – an ethos developed from our foundation as a Catholic school.
+We hold a confident belief in the relevance and value of education rooted in Gospel values and its ability to form a frameworth through which young men can lead a virtuous life.

 The School Council is the main ‘student voice’ body at Salvatorian College.
 It comprises of two members in each form (Lead and Deputy) who attend regular meetings every half term.
 Each year a new set of Year 10 pupils put their names forward to become ambassadors for the school and student body.
 They secure staff approval, present to their peers and, after suitable service, apply to become a Prefect.